Kevin Brennan (comedian)

-Kevin Brennan (born May 2, 1960) is an American stand-up comedian, podcaster and writer.
+Kevin Brennan is an American retired stand-up comedian, podcaster, and writer.
 He is the host of the Misery Loves Company podcast, and is best known for his work on Saturday Night Live's Weekend Update in 1999 and 2000.

-Brennan was voted "Best Comedian" at the 2005 Aspen Comedy Festival and his half-hour stand-up special was featured on the HBO that same year.
-He was a featured on the 2007 cross-Canada Just for Laughs comedy tour and performed at the Just for Laughs festival in Montreal in 2009.
+Brennan was voted "Best Comedian" at the 2005 Aspen Comedy Festival and his half-hour stand-up special was featured on HBO that same year.
+He was featured on the 2007 cross-Canada Just for Laughs comedy tour and performed at the Just for Laughs festival in Montreal in 2009.
 He was also a repeat panelist on Red Eye w/ Tom Shillue in 2016 and 2017.

 Early life

-Brennan was born in Chicago to an Irish Catholic family and has nine siblings.
+Brennan was born in Chicago to an Irish Catholic family and has nine siblings including brother Neal.
 The family also lived in Philadelphia.

 Career

+Early career (1980s–1998)

 Brennan first started stand-up in Chicago in the 1980s at the suggestion of a coworker at a restaurant where he was working.
 He moved to New York City in 1987 to further pursue a career in stand up comedy.

-Within two years of moving to New York City, Brennan was hosting open mics and other comedy shows at the Boston Comedy Club (a now defunct comedy club in New York City.)
+Within two years of moving to New York City, Brennan was hosting open mics and other comedy shows at the Boston Comedy Club, a now defunct comedy club in New York City.
 By the early 1990s he was appearing on A&E's stand-up comedy series An Evening at the Improv and Caroline's Comedy Hour.

-In 1993 Brennan appeared on the entertainment competition show Star Search where he competed against, and was beaten by, a 19 year old Dave Chappelle.
+In 1993, Brennan appeared on the entertainment competition show Star Search where he competed unsuccessfully against 19-year-old Dave Chappelle.

 Brennan first appeared as a guest on Late Night with Conan O'Brien in 1994 and went on to make multiple appearances on the show from 1995 to 2007.

-In 1997 Brennan appeared in a small role in the film Half Baked which was co-written by Chappelle and Kevin's brother Neal Brennan.
-By this time Brennan was well established in the New York comedy circuit and had appeared twice on Late Show with David Letterman.
+In 1997, Brennan appeared in a small role in the film Half Baked, which was co-written by his brother Neal Brennan and Chappelle.
+By this time Brennan was established in the New York comedy circuit and had appeared twice on Late Show with David Letterman.
 That same year the Brennan brothers had a development deal with NBC and Universal for a sitcom based on their own experiences growing up in an Irish-Catholic family with 10 kids in Philadelphia.

+Saturday Night Live (1999–2000)

 Brennan was a writer for Saturday Night Live in 1999 and 2000 and also appeared on the show as a Weekend Update correspondent in two episodes of the show's 25th season while Colin Quinn held the anchor post.
-Quinn left Saturday Night Live in 2000 and Brennan was in contention for the anchor position, but after the job was given to Jimmy Fallon and Tina Fey and Brennan decided not to return as a writer for the following season.
+Quinn left Saturday Night Live in 2000 and Brennan was in contention for the anchor position but, after the job was given to Jimmy Fallon and Tina Fey, Brennan decided not to return as a writer for the following season.